richsoni/richsoni-songs/sarah-ruth.md

 title: Sarah Ruth
 ---

-sarah ruth, you snap those beans ill snap yo bone
+Sarah Ruth, you snap those beans ill snap yo bone
-sarah ruth, man id be better off alone
+Sarah Ruth, man id be better off alone
-i smell like burbon, well you smell like sermon
+I smell like Bourbon, well you smell like sermon
-sarah ruth
+Sarah Ruth

-sarah ruth, i was broken down the highway
+Sarah Ruth, i was broken down the highway
-sarah ruth, next thing you know we gettin married
+Sarah Ruth, next thing you know we gettin' married
-hates my tattoos, aint that what you are
+Hates my tattoos, aint that what you are
-sarah ruth
+Sarah Ruth

-sarah ruth, i was on the field on morning
+Sarah Ruth, i was on the field on morning
-sarah ruth, i crashed my tractor without warning
+Sarah Ruth, i crashed my tractor without warning
-you where on my mind, i coulda went blind
+You where on my mind, i coulda went blind
-sarah ruth
+Sarah Ruth

-sarah ruth, i didnt realize I was already blind
+Sarah Ruth, i didn't realize I was already blind
-sarah ruth, now i left all my mistakes behind
+Sarah Ruth, now i left all my mistakes behind
-i found the lord, the one you adore
+I found the lord, the one you adore
-sarah ruth
+Sarah Ruth

-sarah ruth, dont you see i did this for you
+Sarah Ruth, don't you see i did this for you
-sarah ruth, i proudly wear this big tattoo
+Sarah Ruth, i proudly wear this big tattoo
-you think its profane, you think lewd
+You think its profane, you think lewd
-sarah ruth
+Sarah Ruth

-sarah ruth, now i sit outside our home
+Sarah Ruth, now i sit outside our home
-sarah ruth, with a bloody face cold as a stone
+Sarah Ruth, with a bloody face cold as a stone
-beat me with a broom and sent me on
+Beat me with a broom and sent me on
-sarah ruth
+Sarah Ruth